As a movie actor you are part of the art form of this time.

 Being at the forefront.

 How is the form serving humanity?
 Who controls the form?
 Who puts the ideas into the form?
 In whose hands is it?
+What role can it play as art serving the needs of society?

 The discussion as to what avenues lie open to you to participate in the development and role that the moving picture plays in society is an important one.